 Ideally, the relationship between employers and employees would be no need to end the employment relationship.
 However, the reality is that the employment relationship has to be terminated for a variety of reasons.

 The reasons could be:

 - Misconducts of employee

 An employer must be able to prove that the dismissal was substantively and procedurally fair.
 Substantive fairness means that there must be a just reason which gave rise to the decision to dismiss the employee.
 Procedural fairness means the practical implementation of the dismissal process, which is the domestic inquiry.

 Domestic inquiry is an employer-led investigation aimed at discovering facts and information about a situation [in which an employer has accused] of an employee’s misconduct.
 In the case of domestic inquiry, the said employee will receive a ‘show cause’ letter requesting an explanation for the alleged misconduct.
 A more formal domestic inquiry will be conducted if the response from the said employee is not satisfactory.
 Please note that the domestic inquiry is solely an information-gathering exercise where it does not involve decisions over guilt or punishment.

 Before dismissing an employee, employers need to make sure that they have a potentially fair reason.
 Failure to provide fair reasons in the case of dismissal will lead to unfair dismissal where it has big implication to both employer and employee.

-3E Accounting Malaysia has the professional team not only in the field of accounting but human resource.
+3E Accounting Services Sdn.
+Bhd. has the professional team not only in the field of accounting but human resource.
 You can always engage with 3E Accounting where we can give you the right advice and we have affiliate who specializes in helping employer to resolve such cases.
 Call us today or Email us at email@example.com to discuss more on how we can help you.